meribold/muccadoro/README.md

-The `-i` (`--ignore-interrupts`) flag of `tee` makes sure the summary is correctly processed in case the pipeline was killed with <kbd>Ctrl</kbd>-<kbd>C</kbd> (which is the intended way to quit when doing less that four pomodoros).
+The `-i` (`--ignore-interrupts`) flag of `tee` makes sure the summary is correctly processed in case the pipeline was killed with <kbd>Ctrl</kbd>-<kbd>C</kbd> (which is the intended way to quit when doing less than four pomodoros).

 <!-- vim: set tw=90 sts=-1 sw=4 et spell: -->